 My First Impressions & Onboarding Experience

 First impressions last a long time.
-It’s a cliche, but I like it.
+It’s a cliche, but it’s true.

-When it comes to A2 Hosting, the first word that comes to my mind is flexibility.
-Let me tell you why.
+The first word that comes to my mind is flexibility.

-When I started out with A2 Hosting, I opted for the lowest service level possible to test things out.
-That allowed me to create one website only.
-It didn’t take long till I realized that the service is ok, and I will have to upgrade.
+When I started out with A2 Hosting, I opted for the lowest service level possible.
+That allowed me to create one website.

-I paid the difference between the plan I had and the next level – which is called the Swift plan.
+I paid the difference between the plan I had and the one above it – which is called the Swift plan.
 All this happened within a few hours.
 Before this, I contacted A2 Hosting’s chat support and I was given clear guidance on how to proceed.

 This was a positive onboarding experience.